aws/aws-cli/README.rst

 CLI Releases
 ------------

-The release notes for the AWS CLI can be found `here <http://aws.amazon.com/releasenotes/CLI>`__.
+The release notes for the AWS CLI can be found `here <https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst>`__.
-You can also find a `CHANGELOG <https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst>`__ in the github repo.

 ------------------